-14. Grounds for challenge.
+14. Disclosure by arbitrator and grounds for challenge.

-- (1) When a person is approached in connection with his possible appointment as an arbitrator, he shall disclose in writing any circumstances,- - (a) such as the existence either direct or indirect, of any past or present relationship with or interest in any of the parties or in relation to the subject-matter in dispute, whether financial, business, professional or any other kind, which is likely to give rise to justifiable doubts as to his independence or impartiality; and - (b) which are likely to affect his ability to devote sufficient time to the arbitration and in particular his ability to complete the entire arbitration within a period of twelve months.
+(1) When a person is approached in connection with their possible appointment as an arbitrator, they shall disclose in writing any circumstances,-

+(a) which may, or are likely to, give rise to justifiable doubts as to their impartiality or independence; and

+(b) which are likely to affect their ability to devote sufficient time to the arbitration and in particular their ability to complete the entire arbitration within the periods specified in Section 32.

-Explanation.-The grounds stated in the First Schedule shall guide in determining whether circumstances exist which give rise to justifiable doubts as to the independence or impartiality of an arbitrator.
+Explanation.- The provisions of the First Schedule shall guide in determining whether circumstances exist which give rise to justifiable doubts as to the impartiality or independence of an arbitrator.